The entrance exam consists of an audition and an interview.

 The entrance exam comprises a live audition and an interview.
 In the admission interview, your letter will be discussed and you can explain your study plan.
 It is important to give a clear explanation of your learning goals to the admissions committee, as you will be organising your Master’s studies yourself to a large extent.

 For your live audition, you will prepare 20 minutes of music – playing both solo and together.
 This is a determining factor in deciding on your admission.
+Let us hear in which area you want to develop during the master, and how you want to profile yourself.
+Therefore you are free in the choice of repertoire.

 A few examples: